vide/dockerfiles/graphite/carbon-relay/README.md

 # graphite: carbon-relay instance
-Based on `python:2-alpine` this image runs a carbon-cache daemon.
+Based on `python:2-alpine` this image runs a carbon-relay daemon.
 It uses the default installation paths under `/opt/graphite`.

 ## Usage¬